 Please rate your group and personal scores to the following statements:

-1 2 3 4 5

-Not evident Slightly evident Somewhat Most of the Time Always

-1. Our group has

-2. Our group has

-3. Our group is a

-4. Our group has

-5. Our group has

-6. I believe our t

-7. I have anxiety

-8. I believe our t

-9. I am frustrated

-our ability to o

-10.1 believe our t

-Total:
+1 2 3 4 5 No ot evident Slightly evident Somewhat Most of the Time Always 1.
+Our group h as a clear vision of wh nat we are wor king toward 2.
+2. Our group has a clear inventory of the skills available in the community 3.
+Our group is s clearly motivated in o our work 4.
+I. Our group has the resources it needs to make progress 5. .
+Our group has developed a clear action plan 6.
+6. I believe our team lacks focus about what it wants to accomplish 7.
+7. I have anxiety over our teams work 8.
+I believe our team is moving too s lowly 9.
+9. I am frustrated with our teams ability to create change and question our ability to o create change in our community 10).
+I believe our team is not clear on which activities are most important Total: